ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 category: installation
 order: 29
 menu-title: TypeScript support
-modified_at: 2023-03-29
+modified_at: 2023-04-03
 ---

 # TypeScript support in CKEditor 5

 CKEditor 5 is built using TypeSript and so has native types definition.
+All the official packages and builds distributed using NPM and CDN contain type definitions but their DLL versions aren't supported yet.

 <info-box hint>
 Using TypeScript is just an option.
 If you don't need its features, you can continue using CKEditor 5 in JavaScript.